-Assessment involves the gathering and analysis of information about student performance and is designed to inform and evaluate student growth.
-It identifies what students know, understand, can do, and feel at different stages in the learning process.
+Assessment involves the gathering and analysis of information about student performance and is designed to inform practice.
+It identifies what students know, understand, can do and feel at different stages in the learning process.
 Students and teachers should be actively engaged in assessing the students' progress as part of the development of their wider critical thinking and self-evaluation skills.

-Principles of assessment What are the characteristics of effective assessment?
+Principles of assessment

+What are the characteristics of effective assessment?

 Student learning is promoted through planning and refining the teaching and learning process to meet individual or group needs.
-Assessing the students' prior knowledge and experience as well as monitoring their achievement during the teaching period will enable teachers to plan and refine their planning accordingly.
-A well-designed learning experience provides data on students' conceptual understanding, knowledge and skills, and is consequently a vehicle for formative or summative assessment.
+Assessing the students' prior knowledge and experience as well as monitoring their achievement during the teaching period will enable teachers to plan and refine their teaching accordingly.
+A well-designed learning experience provides data on students' conceptual understanding, knowledge and skills and is consequently a vehicle for formative or summative assessment.

 Summative assessment aims to give teachers and students a clear insight into a students' understanding.
-Summative assessment is the culmination of the teaching and learning process which allows and gives the students opportunities to demonstrate what has been learned.
-It can measure several elements of the programme simultaneously.
-It informs and improves student learning, performance, understanding of the central idea, and prompts students toward action.
+Summative assessment is the culmination of the teaching and learning process and gives the students opportunities to demonstrate what has been learned.
+It can measure several elements of the program simultaneously.
+It informs and improves student learning, performance, teaching process, understanding of the central idea, and prompts students toward action.

 Formative assessment will provide information that is used in order to plan the next stage in learning.
-It is embedded with learning and helps teachers and students find out what the students already know and can do.
+It is interwoven with learning and helps teachers and students find out what the students already know and can do.
+Formative assessment and teaching are directly linked and function purposefully together.
 Formative assessment aims to promote learning by giving ongoing feedback.
 This helps learners to improve, to foster enthusiasm for learning, to evoke thoughtful reflection, to develop the capacity for self-assessment, and to recognize the criteria for success.
-There is evidence that increased use of formative assessment particularly helps students are low achievers to make significant improvements in their understanding.
+There is evidence that increased use of formative assessment particularly helps those students who are low achievers to make significant improvements in their understanding.